wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

       ![A screenshot with the Operations for Applications roles selected.](images/csp-assign-service-roles.png)
    1. Leave the never expires access field as is.

-3. Assign the Super Admin service role for another Operations for Applications service instance.
+3. Assign the **Super Admin** service role for another Operations for Applications instance.

+   1. Click **+ Add an instance**.
-   1. From the drop-down menu, select the other service instance to which you want to invite the new user.
+   1. From the **in** drop-down menu, select the other service instance to which you want to invite the new user.
       ![A screenshot with the Operations for Applications service instance selected.](images/csp-select-another-service.png)
    1. Assign the **Super Admin** service role to the user.